-In connection with NTT's reorganization into a holding company structure in July 1999, NTT entered into agreements with each of DoCoMo and our eight regional subsidiaries as well as NTT East and West and certain other subsidiaries that provide for NTT to receive compensation for performing basic research and development and for providing management and administrative services.
+NTT has entered into agreements with each of DoCoMo, NTT East and West and certain other subsidiaries that provide for NTT to receive compensation for performing basic research and development and for providing management and administrative services.
 NTT also receives dividends when dividends are declared by its subsidiaries, including DoCoMo.